- “Supplier” means Narangba Timbers.

 - The Supplier may in its absolute discretion accept non-defective Goods for return in which case the Supplier may require the Client to pay handling fees of up to ten percent (10%) of the value of the returned Goods plus any freight costs.

 - Notwithstanding anything contained in this clause if the Supplier is required by a law to accept a return then the Supplier will only accept a return on the conditions imposed by that law.

-- The Supplier from time to time will advertise sale promotions whereby products and services are listed at discounted prices.
-Unless otherwise stated, promotions will be available only while stock lasts.
-The Supplier reserves the right to end sale promotions anytime.
+- The Supplier from time to time will advertise promotions whereby products and services are listed at a discounted Price.
+Unless otherwise stated, promotions will only be available while stock lasts.
+The Supplier reserves the right to end a sales promotion anytime.

-- The Supplier acknowledges it advertises a next delivery promise to Clients if orders are received and confirmed by 2pm.
-An order is only confirmed once the Supplier has notified the Client in writing that it will deliver next day.
-Automatic exclusions to order confirmations include, out of stock items, special orders, or outside Moreton Bay and North Brisbane region.
-The Supplier shall not be liable for any late delivery fees and reserves the right to change an order delivery date without notification.
+- The Supplier acknowledges it advertises a next day delivery promise to Clients if orders are received and confirmed by a certain time.
+An order is only confirmed once the Supplier has notified the Client in writing that it will deliver within that timeframe.
+Exclusions to order confirmations include, out of stock items, special orders, or outside the Moreton Bay region.
+The Supplier shall not be liable for any late delivery fees and reserves the right to change an order delivery date without prior notification.

 - Where the Supplier has designed, drawn or developed Goods and Services for the Client, then the copyright in any designs and drawings and documents shall remain the property of the Supplier.

 - The Client warrants that all designs, specifications or instructions given to the Supplier will not cause the Supplier to infringe any patent, registered design or trademark in the execution of the Client’s order and the Client agrees to indemnify the Supplier against any action taken by a third party against the Supplier in respect of any such infringement.